wso2/docs-is/en/docs/guides/identity-lifecycles/manage-user-attributes.md

 LDAP.

 1. Configure the LDAP user store-related configurations using the `deployment.toml` file found in the `<IS_HOME>/repository/conf` directory.
-For more information on configuring user stores, see [Configuring the Realm](../../../deploy/configure-the-realm/).
+For more information on configuring userstores, see [Configuring the Realm](../../../deploy/configure-the-realm/).

     1. Configure the `user_name_search_filter`